Submission

 Author Contributions

-Authors must clearly state each contributor's role(s) using the following format:
+Authors must clearly specify each contributor's role as follows:

 "Author A: Conceptualization, Methodology, Writing – Original Draft.
 Author B: Formal Analysis, Data Curation.
 Author C: Writing – Review & Editing, Supervision."